Connor12858/Drive-Data-Dynamics/README.md

 This is the main hub application, containing all the saved data.
 A public connection will be established that will allow the Portable Application to access the saved data, as well as uploading the data from the Module Application.

 ### Features
-- [ ] Design interface - Considering JS
+- [ ] Design interface - Settled on Qt
 - [ ] Custom telemetry files
 - [ ] Database to store the telemetry
 - [ ] Package app to run